yncyrydybyl/ride2go/doc/lt42/DIARY.md

+2012-09-02

+* DONE moved most tests to mocha
+* DONE added AGPL
+* DONE rewrote build script
+* TODO write down specification

+2012-09-01

+* DONE repaired geoname_import
+* DONE made tests run again

+2012-09-30

+* DONE updates to stable version of nodes.js (0.6) and updates packages
+* DONE convert docs to markdown

 2012-09-26

-* DONE Rethought models, wrote down fancy diagrams, identified key problem:
+* DONE rethought models, wrote down fancy diagrams, identified key problem:
   Which voyages should be kept? (all: O(n^2) storage, doable but huge) How much route information should be replicated in the graph?
   Remark: